Starving Time: First and second supply trips

-Trading with the natives for food
+Trading with the indigenous people for food

 Among the leaders, Captain John Smith had emerged as most capable of successfully trading with the indigenous population.
 Over the first several months of settlement, the survivors (including Smith) had gained sufficient intelligence of the surrounding tribes to start more focused diplomatic initiatives with Powhatan's enemies.
 Using the Discovery, the smallest of the three ships which had been left behind for their use, the colonists explored the surrounding area including the Chesapeake Bay.
 Smith successfully traded for food with the Nansemonds, who were located along the Nansemond River.
 He had mixed results dealing with the various other tribes, most of whom were affiliated with the Powhatan Confederacy.

 With the coming arrival of the supply fleet, Smith felt the colony was sufficiently reinforced to engage the Powhatan directly with a diplomatic initiative aimed at securing at least a temporary respite from sniping, kidnapping, and assaulting.
 Taking a small escort they made their way through incessant attacks to the capital of the Powhatan Confederacy.
 During one legendary encounter with the warrior Opechancanough, Smith's life was spared (according to his later account) by the intervention of Pocahontas, the daughter of Chief Powhatan.
 This event initially proved fortuitous for the English, as Chief Powhatan was obviously unaware of the dire straits of the colony.
 However, shortly after Newport returned in early January 1608, bringing new colonists and supplies, one of the new colonists accidentally started a fire that leveled all of the colony's living quarters.
 The fire further deepened the settlement's dependence on the Native Americans for food and revealed to Chief Powhatan the weakness of the English colony.
 In August 1609, Smith, who had gained the respect of the Powhatans, was injured in a gunpowder accident and had to return to England for medical treatment, leaving on October 4, 1609.
 With Smith gone, Powhatans stopped trading with the colonists for food.

 John Ratcliffe, captain of the Discovery, became colony president and tried to improve the colony's situation by obtaining food.
 Hoping to emulate Smith, Ratcliffe attempted a trade mission; shortly after being elected, he was captured by Chief Powhatan and tortured to death, leaving the colony without strong leadership.
 The Powhatans carried out additional attacks on other colonists who came in search of trade.
 Hunting also became very dangerous, as they killed any Englishmen they found outside of the fort.